 - 2.2.1 Paragraph (2) states that the denomination may not consist "solely of figures" except where this is an "established practice" for designating varieties.
 The expression "solely of figures" refers to variety denominations consisting of numbers only (e.g. 91150).
-Thus, denominations containing both letters and figures are not subject to the "established practice" requirement (e.g. AX350). - 2.2.2 In the case of denominations consisting "solely of figures," the following non-exhaustive elements may assist the authorities to understand what might be considered to be "established practice": - (a) for varieties used within a limited circle of specialists, the established practice should reflect that specialist circle (e.g. inbred lines); - (b) accepted market practices for particular variety types (e.g. hybrids) and particular species (e.g. Medicago, Helianthus).
+Thus, denominations containing both letters and figures are not subject to the "established practice" requirement (e.g. AX350). - 2.2.2 In the case of denominations consisting "solely of figures," the following non-exhaustive elements may assist the authorities to understand what might be considered to be "established practice": - (a) for varieties used within a limited circle of specialists, the established practice should reflect that specialist circle (e.g. inbred lines); - (b) accepted market practices for particular variety types (e.g. hybrids) and particular genera d/species (e.g. Medicago, Helianthus); - (c) "established practice" is determined to be when registration has been accepted for one species or group, so that it can be used in other species which have not yet registered any variety whose denomination consists solely of figures.